Six Sigma Belts, Executives, and Champions

 Has a small role, interest, or need to develop foundational knowledge of Six Sigma, whether as an entry level employee or an executive champion.

 Salaries were shown to increase in alignment with the more advanced the Six Sigma belt.
-On average:
+Compared with persons with no Six Sigma certifications, on average:

 For full details, view the results of Quality Progress' annual Salary Survey.